tbrowder/Date-Names/README.md

 <tr> <td>French</td> <td>fr</td> <td>Y</td> <td></td> </tr> <tr> <td>Indonesian</td> <td>id</td> <td>Y</td> <td></td> </tr> <tr> <td>Italian</td> <td>it</td> <td></td> <td></td> </tr> <tr> <td>Norwegian (Bokmål)</td> <td>nb</td> <td>Y</td> <td></td> </tr> <tr> <td>Norwegian (Nynorsk)</td> <td>nn</td> <td>Y</td> <td></td> </tr>
 </tbody>
 </table>

+Some of the most-used names in calendar construction are the abbreviations for the days-of-the-week (dow), both two- and three-letter ones.
+One common example of using a two-letter dow abbreviation use is in the Linux system utility 'cal'.
+And very common, at least in the US, are the three-letter dow abbreviations on many printed calendars, especially ones printed by users on home printers.
+The following five languages don't have a complete set of dow2 and dow3 abbreviations, so this module will automatically create one by truncating the full dow or month name to the desired length.

+There are more languages that don't have a full set of two- and three-letter month abbreviations, as can be seen in Table 2.
+If they are required by the user, they will also be created automatically by truncation.

 ### Table 4.
 Name array cell codes and meaning